There are a number of different ways that you can implement a Mentoring Ministry.

 Not sure where to start your research?

 I’ve taken the initial list of books we reviewed and have included it below.
-The last book listed, Women Connecting with Women, is the book we ultimately chose to use for that Discipleship class.
+Women Connecting with Women, is the book we ultimately chose to use for that Discipleship class.
 However, we gathered and gleaned great information from almost every piece of material reviewed.

-The first, Organic Mentoring, I have not personally read.
-However, it comes highly recommended by several speakers I know.
+Organic Mentoring is one that I have not personally read.
+However, it comes highly recommended by several leaders I know.
 The author delves into what older/younger women are looking for in a mentoring program.
 Good food for thought!

 Please note that each of these links is an affiliate link.
 You do not pay a penny more, but I receive a small commission which helps offset the costs of this site and is greatly appreciated!!